matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 a range of functionality common to all exceptions:
     - `java.lang.Exception` this is the superclass of all normal exceptions.
         - Various standard and custom exception classes.
-        - `java.lang.RuntimeException`: This the superclass of all normal exceptions that are unchecked exceptions:
+        - `java.lang.RuntimeException` this the superclass of all normal exceptions that are unchecked exceptions:
             - Various standard and custom runtime exception classes.
     - `java.lang.Error` this is the superclass of all "fatal error" exceptions.
 - The Throwable, Exception and RuntimeException class should be treated as abstract.